A champion is afraid of losing. Everyone else is afraid of winning.

 Billie Jean King

-The financial crisis of 2008 scarred many individuals and scared away even more; add in the Great Recession, and one can see that the average can come up with many reasons to avoid the stock market.
+The financial crisis of 2008 scarred many individuals and scared away even more; add in the Great Recession, and one can see that the average Joe can come up with many reasons to avoid the stock market.
+However simple market sentiment analysis could have saved many a person from losing a signficant portion of their wealth.
 To make matters worse, the unemployment rate remains stubbornly high, and wages in most instances are dropping instead of rising which means that many Americans have little to no disposable income left after expenses.
 Don’t for one second believe the twisted statistics issued by the BLS (Bureau of labour department); those statistics are on par with toilet paper.

 Individuals making $30,000 or less per year are more likely to avoid the stock market, citing insufficient funds as one of the main reasons.
 There appears to be a misconception in thinking that one needs a lot of money to invest in the markets.
 Nothing could be further from the truth.
 One can start off with small amounts and slowly add to this base over the years.; the power of compounding is amazing.
 If you start young enough even putting away $50-$100 a month can add up to a sizable bundle by the time you retire.